satya-gopi/hello-world/README.md

 # hello-world
 My first GITHUB repo.  🔥

-Hello you evolved-living-organism.
+Hello you highly-evolved-living-organism.

 This is numero uno of my coding endeavors. 💻

-Shawarma is love! 🌯
+Shawarma 🌯 is ❤️!

-I would one day like to create something! 🆒
+I would one day like to create something 🆒!